 The can artwork is incredibly intricate, as is the attention to detail in the design of their locations is also distinctive – a true can’t-miss brewery.

-10. Explore a Beer Paradise at New Belgium Brewing Company
+10. New Belgium Brewing Company

 When macrobreweries like New Belgium come to Asheville, they know they have to create a splash, given how many great beers already live here.
 New Belgium basically created a beer theme park, with a patio, lawn, indoor seating, riverside seating, and often multiple food trucks to keep you well in food while you wash down various of New Belgium’s signature and fun small-batch brews.